 I’ve been busying myself too, working hard in the garden and also quite a lot of freelance writing.
-The remaining hours are spent sipping a cold can of beer while relaxing in the lush countryside.
+The remaining hours are spent sipping cold beer, relaxing in the lush countryside.
 Another reason I’m never going to choose to enter that void – there are no rolling hills inside that black pit.
 Just a whole lot of nothing.

-Today we’re off for a walk through the woods, revisiting the local pub.
+Today we’re going for a walk in the woods, we have to if we want to visit the local pub.
 A few more pints of the local ale perhaps – chemical warfare against the thundering divisions of OCD tanks.
 There is often a bottle of vodka in the fridge too.
 It probably isn’t ideal but what is?
 A glass of wine, a drag of a joint, psychotherapy, hypnotherapy, yoga, cutting myself with razor blades, headbutting walls, CBT, EMDR, ERP?
 The list is long and flaps about in the wind like a flag at half-mast.
 Take your pick, choose your weapon but please don’t judge one another on what we sleep with under our pillows.

 It can get better ladies and gentlemen.
 I don’t know how but it just can.
 Maybe one day it will disappear altogether.
 The whole gang exploding in a puff of pink smoke: Crow, the Gorgon and that f**king Crimson Knight – anxiety and depression gaining mass (the yellow river, and the black gas,) spinning in a circle and getting sucked into that void.
 Or is that just wishful thinking?